rexrainbow/phaser3-rex-notes/docs/docs/image.md

 });
 ```

-- `key` :
+- `key`, `frame` :
     - A string
     - An array of string to pick one element at random
 - `x`, `y`, `scale.x`, `scale.y` :
     - A number
     - A callback to get return value